davidfongione/Perseids/README.md

 #### Output files

-Once you gave the program a `folder`, it will automatically create many small data files :
+Once you gave the program a `folder`, it will automatically create many small data files.
+You just need to make sure the folder and the *Gnuplot* folder exists.

 1. One text file for each planet automatically named by the planet's name containing the position and velocity at each time-step of the discretization
 2. The program also creates three energy files : *system-kinetic-energy*, *system-potential-energy* and *system-total-energy* which gives the energies of the system at each time-step
 3. Those files can be used by [Gnuplot](http://gnuplot.sourceforge.net) and therefore the program also creates four Gnuplot scripts to be ran in the terminal : *plot.gnu* which makes a simple plot of the orbits in the terminal, *plot-png.gnu* which creates a the png image of those plots, *plot-energies.gnu* which plots the total energy as a function of time, and *plot-energies-png.gnu* which also creates the associated png.
+4. If you compute the relativistic perihelion precession of Mercury, the program will not output the energy file (the energy would need a correction as well and I didn't write for the moment).
+Nevertheless it will output a *mercury perihelion precession* file which contains the position of Mercury at each perihelion and the associated precession arctan(y/x) in arcseconds.

 [![Standard output](https://s1.postimg.org/7i76ih4x4v/Capture_d_cran_2017-10-27_12.12.43.jpg)](https://postimg.org/image/108yp5txvf/)